DERIVATIVE FINANCIAL INSTRUMENTS AND HEDGING ACTIVITIES DERIVATIVE FINANCIAL INSTRUMENTS AND HEDGING ACTIVITIES

 |DERIVATIVE FINANCIAL INSTRUMENTS AND HEDGING ACTIVITIES||DERIVATIVE FINANCIAL INSTRUMENTS AND HEDGING ACTIVITIES

 Summary of Derivative Financial Instruments

-The Company's outstanding derivative financial instruments are foreign exchange forward contracts.
-Although derivatives meet the criteria for hedge accounting at the inception of the hedging relationship, although a limited number of derivative contracts intended to hedge assets and liabilities are not designated as hedges for accounting purposes.
+All of the Company's outstanding derivative financial instruments are foreign exchange forward contracts.
+Although derivatives meet the criteria for hedge accounting at the inception of the hedging relationship, a limited number of derivative contracts intended to hedge assets and liabilities are not designated as hedges for accounting purposes.

 The following table presents outstanding derivatives on an individual contract basis:

-The Company records and presents the fair value of all of its derivative assets and liabilities in the Company's balance sheets on a gross basis, even though certain of the derivative contracts are subject to master netting agreements.
-If the Company were to offset and record the asset and liability balances of its derivative contracts on a net basis in accordance with the terms of its master netting agreements, the amounts presented in the Company's balance sheets would be adjusted from the current gross presentation to the net amounts as detailed in the following table:
+The Company records and presents the fair value of all of its derivative assets and liabilities in the Company's balance sheets on a gross basis, even though they are subject to master netting agreements.
+If the Company were to offset and record the asset and liability balances of its foreign exchange forward contracts on a net basis in accordance with the terms of its master netting agreements, the amounts presented in the Company's balance sheets would be adjusted from the current gross presentation to the net amounts as detailed in the following table:

-Derivatives are classified as current or noncurrent based on maturity dates:
+Derivatives are classified as current or noncurrent based on maturity dates, as follows:

 Cash Flow Hedges